 Many web sites won't tell you how many people visit their pages, or will blind you will figures such as "hits" that don't actually mean much when it comes to advertising.
 We believe it is important and open to be honest about these things, but also provide information that is meaningful.
 Ekklesia.co.uk often receives 6,000 individual visitors in a day.
 This figure does not double or triple count those people who visit the site twice or three times a day.
 Each of these is an individual, unique visitor to the site.
 About 10% of our web visitors visit our shop.
 The most popular area on the site is our news briefing pages.
-To give you a fuller picture, here are some independent comparisons with political sites, religious sites and other thinktanks:
+To give you a fuller picture, here is an independent comparison:

 Do people buy through the Ekklesia web site?

 During each year for the last four years Ekklesia has raised over £250,000 (per annum) through its website for peace, justice and development work.
 This was primarily through sales of fairtrade and ethical goods.
 People also gave substantial amounts of money to charity through the site.
 They spent in excess of £50,000 each year on books, CDs and software through the Ekklesia site.